Last updated on August 22nd, 2024 at 04:42 pm

 Dual citizenship isn’t the only multiple citizenship status.
 It is theoretically possible to obtain triple citizenship or to become a citizen of four or more countries.

-Keep in mind that not all countries allow for multiple or dual citizenships, so the number of possible citizenship combinations is limited.
+Keep in mind that not all countries allow for multiple or dual citizenship, so the number of possible citizenship combinations is limited.
 People with multiple citizenship statuses must also fulfill the requirements for retaining citizenship in all countries, which may involve completing military obligations or continuing to pay taxes.

 How do I go about obtaining dual citizenship in the U.S.?